• Skip to main content

 There are, however, a few key metrics to know.

-Net Asset Value is another estimate of intrinsic value.
-It is the estimated market value of the portfolio of properties, and it can be determined by using a capitalization rate on the current income that is fair for those types of properties.
+Net Asset Value (NAV) is another estimate of intrinsic value.
+It’s the estimated market value of the portfolio of properties, and it can be determined by using a capitalization rate on the current income that is fair for those types of properties.
 This can potentially understate the value of the properties because properties may appreciate rather than depreciate over time.
 Compare the NAV to the price of the REIT.

 Funds from Operations (FFO & AFFO)

 The Funds from Operations (FFO) are far more important than net income for a REIT.
-To determine net income, depreciation is subtracted from revenues, but depreciation is a non-cash item and may not represent a true change in the value of the company’s assets.
+To determine net income, depreciation is subtracted from revenues.
+Since depreciation is a non-cash item, it might not represent a true change in the value of the company’s assets.
+FFO calculation adds back depreciation to net income to provide a better idea of what the cash income is for a REIT.

 Adjusted Funds from Operation (AFFO) is arguably the most accurate form of income measurement of all regarding REITs since it takes FFO but then subtracts recurring capital expenditures on maintenance and improvements.
 It is a non-GAAP measure, but a very good measure for the actual profitability and the actual amount of cash flow that is available to pay out in dividends.